 Our Mission is simple:

-We bring people together to create social change.
+To help organisations bring people together to lead with purpose and create social change.

-The old way of continuing to run schools in isolation, in order to comply with regulators, or to hit quotas and benchmarks, no longer applies.
+The old way of continuing to run schools in order to comply with regulators, or to hit quotas and benchmarks, no longer applies.
 It is outdated and fanciful.
-We need to look at what we do, and why we do it, through a different lens.
-We need to grasp the nettle and redefine leadership.
-We need to recalibrate.
+Instead, we need to look at what we do through a different lens.
+We need to redefine leadership to ensure that what we do as leaders impacts not only on what goes on inside the classroom, but also outside in society.

-Of course, we all want to raise standards, but this is not why we joined the profession.
-Nobody became a teacher because they love marking or hitting performance management targets.
-We did so, because we understand the need for social justice.
+Of course, we all want to raise standards, but this is not WHY we joined the profession.
+Nobody became a teacher because they love marking, mounting displays or hitting performance management targets.
+We did so, because we understand the need for social justice; we want to inspire and make a difference.
+We want to leave a legacy.
 We want our children and young people to be happy, and to flourish and thrive, both at school and in society.
-Above all, we want achievement for all.
+Above all, we want achievement for all in a just society, no matter what the child’s background or circumstances.

-The success of the Makana Mission hinges on three key principles:
+The success of the Makana Mission hinges on three key principles or tenets:

 1. That the change is sustainable, deep-rooted, and impacts on pupil outcomes